quasarframework/icongenie/README.md

 - Linux, MacOS or Windows

 ## Install
-Very soon, Quasar-cli will use this project internally as a webpack plugin, so you won't ever even need to know how it works.
-But if you want it for any reason whatsoever, you can have it.
+If you install it, quasar-cli will use this project internally as a webpack plugin.

 To include this lib in your project use npm or yarn: